 “That was back when we had a functional family” said my husband as he reminisced about a past weekend away camping in Dorset.
 It was said in jest but I think we both knew there was an element of truth behind it.
 Parenting teenagers is flipping hard work; this can sometimes mean that marriage is hard work too.

 As far as parenting goes, we’ve had our fair share of struggles over the last two years and I wouldn’t say that we are out the other side just yet.
 We still attend family therapy once a month (what a joy that is) and one of us will inevitably butt heads with a certain child on a daily basis.

-I’m sorry to be the bearer of bad news people but bringing up teenagers is probably the hardest thing I’ve ever done and it also takes up the majority of my time.
+I’m sorry to be the bearer of bad news people but bringing up teenagers is probably the hardest thing I’ve ever done.
 I confirmed to a friend recently that ‘being a mum’ will always be at the top of my jobs list.
-I’m secretly hoping that one day I might be able to have a *proper* job but right now, although I have two part-time roles, motherhood is my full-time role and will come before anything else.
+I’m secretly hoping that one day I might be able to have a *proper* job but right now, motherhood is my main role and will come before anything else.

 It doesn’t matter what the job is, time off is crucial.

 Due to our circumstances of late, I haven’t had any ‘time off for good behaviour‘ in over a year.
 More importantly, we haven’t had any time off together (bar the odd 1 hour escape to the pub where we usually end up talking about the kids anyway) in all that time.

 I’ve always been a huge advocate for couples spending time together.
 I stand by the fact that if a marriage isn’t working then the whole family will slowly begin to break.
 For that reason I’ve always believed that our marriage should be prioritised over everything.